3speaknetwork/spk-auth/packages/idx-data-utils/README.md

 # @spknetwork/idx-data-utils

-A convenience library for common interactions with user data on ceramic using [glaze](https://developers.ceramic.network/tools/glaze/overview/).
+A convenience library for common interactions with user data on ceramic using the IDX protocol over [glaze](https://developers.ceramic.network/tools/glaze/overview/).

 # Usage